 Key technology developments include digital twin, artificial intelligence (AI) analysis and automation, Industry 4.0, smart manufacturing, industrial internet of things (IoT), immersive visualisation and autonomous robotic systems.
 TWI aims to bring cutting edge research to industry and is exploring the latest advanced materials, quantum technologies and nanotechnology.
 TWI’s deep and unique history allows its experts to balance traditional techniques with modern technologies, to find the sweet spot between digital and physical engineering.

 TWI is internationally renowned for its technical excellence, industrial focus and cross disciplinary experts who can add value to almost every industry sector including energy (renewable, conventional, oil and gas, nuclear energy), transportation (automotive, aerospace, maritime), infrastructure (highways, bridges, tunnels), electronics, manufacturing (additive/3D printing, high value, high volume, FMCG), defence and medical devices.

-As an industrial, R&D focused organisation, TWI is always looking for new, innovative companies to collaborate with on the next generation of public funded projects and future technologies development.
-In order to fund its ambitious research and development programme, TWI has a specialist team which supports the technical experts by securing public funding for engineering research and innovation.
+As an industrial, research and development focused organisation, TWI is always looking for new, innovative companies to collaborate with on the next generation of public funded projects and future technologies development.
+In order to fund its ambitious research and development programme, TWI has a specialist Technology Innovation Management team which supports the technical experts by securing public funding for engineering research and innovation.
 Since 2008, TWI has acquired £325m for TWI and partners in over 288 projects.